llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 The Llama token voting module includes a `LlamaTokenGovernor` and `LlamaTokenAdapter` pair that is deployed by the [token voting factory](https://github.com/llamaxyz/llama/blob/main/docs/token-voting/token-voting-factory.md).

-The associated Llama instance can create a dedicated "Token Governor" role and assign it to the deployed token governor contract, so token holders can create actions and collectively cast approvals or disapprovals.
+The associated Llama instance can create a dedicated "Token Governor" role and assign it to the deployed token governor contract.
+This role can be granted permissions, so delegates can create actions on the associated Llama instance.
+This role can also be used in strategies, so delegates can collectively approve and disapprove actions on the associated Llama instance.

+Each token voting module is associated with a Llama instance and a governance token that is used to get the historical total supply and account voting balances.
+The module can only create, approve, and disapprove actions on the associated Llama instance.
+Llama instances can assign policies to multiple token voting modules to design strategies that require approval by delegates of multiple tokens.

 ## Creating Actions

-Token holders can create actions on the associated Llama instance if they have a sufficient token balance.
+Governance token delegates can create actions on the associated Llama instance if they have a sufficient voting balance.

 The `creationThreshold` is the number of tokens required to create an action.
-This value can be updated.
+This value can be updated by the instance.

 To create an action, a user must call the `createAction` function on the token governor which has the following fields: